Published:

 Here are some suggestions:

-1. Get an itemized fee breakdown from any lender you are comparing.
-Keep in mind that many of the fees, like title and escrow fees, are third-part fees, not lender fees.
-Compare the actual loan costs that each lender charges.
+3. Review itemized lender fees alongside APR.
+Keep in mind that many of the fees, like title and escrow fees, are third-party fees, not lender fees.
+Compare the actual loan costs that each lender charges instead of relying only on one headline number.

-4. Always remember that the person taking care of your loan—your loan officer and his or her team—is the single most important part of your transaction.
-Even though your loan scenario may seem to be a simple one, you should still know that you can contact your loan officer to answer questions or give you a progress report.
-Heavily marketed mortgage companies operating from call centers tend not to do so well in the communication department.
+5. Remember that the person taking care of your loan—your loan officer and his or her team—is still an important part of your transaction.
+Even if your scenario seems simple, heavily marketed mortgage companies operating from call centers tend not to do so well in the communication department.

 Get an Instant Mortgage Rate Quote Today